Narcissistic Abuse Counseling in Denver & Across Colorado

 • Playing the victim to gain sympathy

-• When confronted they will put the issue back on you
+• Deflecting blame, when confronted, they turn the issue back on you

 • Depression and anxiety